alibaba/lightproxy/docs/docs/doc/capture-network.md

 If you need to capture the network request of the mobile phone, please refer to [Wireless Agent](./wireless)

-<Alert> Note: LightProxy is not visible in the LAN by default, you must click the mobile agent Tab to capture packets on the mobile to enable the LAN to be visible </ Alert>
+<Alert> Note: LightProxy is not visible in the LAN by default, you must click the mobile agent Tab to capture packets on the mobile to enable the LAN to be visible </Alert>